black-desk/journalfmt/README.md

 ## Customization

 Check golang text/template documentations first.
-Then go to check the [default format](./consts/consts.go).
-As well as --help.
+Then go to check the [default format](./consts/consts.go), [oneline config](./examples/oneline) as well as `journalfmt --help`.

 Here are something you should know: